ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 In all three types of crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.

 ## RO-Crate Metadata Document (`ro-crate-metadata.json`)

+[JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.

 * The _RO-Crate Metadata Document_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0] document in [flattened]  and [compacted] form
-* The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.2-DRAFT/context> by reference.
+* The _RO-Crate JSON-LD_ MUST use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.2-DRAFT/context> by reference.

-[JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.

-A valid _RO-Crate JSON-LD_ graph MUST describe:
+The graph in a _Valid RO-Crate Object_ MUST describe:

 1. The [RO-Crate Metadata Descriptor](root-data-entity#ro-crate-metadata-descriptor)
 2. The [Root Data Entity](root-data-entity#direct-properties-of-the-root-data-entity)
 3. Zero or more [Data Entities](data-entities)
 4. Zero or more [Contextual Entities](contextual-entities)

-It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata Document_ with the same identifier.
-Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata Document_ is linked to from at least one of the other entities using the same identifier.
+Any referenced _contextual entities_ SHOULD also described in the _RO-Crate Metadata Document_ with the same identifier.
+Similarly any _contextual entity_ in the _RO-Crate Metadata Document_ SHOULD be linked to from at least one of the other entities using the same identifier.

 The appendix [RO-Crate JSON-LD](appendix/jsonld) details the general structure of the JSON-LD that is expected in the _RO-Crate Metadata Document_.
 In short, the rest of this specification describe the different types of entities that can be added as `{}` objects to the _RO-Crate JSON-LD_ `@graph` array below: